Royal Guard (Spain): Official formation

 In the 1840s only the internal units of the Royal Guards remained as the others were disbanded or transferred to the regular Army.
-In 1868 the Halberdiers stood down, only to be reformed under King Amadeo I as the Royal Guard Battalion of one infantry company and one cavalry troop and revived as a full battalion under his successor Alfonso XII.
+In 1868 the Halberdiers stood down, only to be reformed under King Amadeo I as the Royal Guard Battalion of one infantry company and one cavalry troop and revived as a full battalion under his successor, Alfonso XII.

 Civil War

-The guards were disbanded in 1931 as a result of the formation of the 2nd Republic and was replaced by the "Presidential Horse Guards Squadron" (Escuadrón de Escolta Presidencial), which was a cavalry formation.
-By 1936, it included the infantry "Presidential Guards Battalion" (batallón de Guardia Presidencial), which remained loyal to the Republic during the civil war.
+The Guards were disbanded in 1931 as a result of the formation of the Second Republic and was replaced by the Presidential Horse Guards Squadron (Escuadrón de Escolta Presidencial), which was a cavalry formation.
+By 1936, it included the infantry Presidential Guards Battalion (Batallón de Guardia Presidencial), which remained loyal to the Republic during the civil war.

 Restoration

-Under Francisco Franco, By Decree of February 4, 1949, the Military House of the Generalissimo was reorganized and on the basis of the republican formations the "Regiment of the Guards of His Excellency the Head of State" (Regimiento de la Guardia de Su Excelencia el Jefe del Estado), later on the "Guards Regiment of HE the Generalissimo" (Regimiento de la Guardia de S.E. el Generalísimo), was activated, which included a mounted squadron (the Guardia Mora) which was first raised from surplus personnel of the Regulares.
-After several reorganizations, the unit would last until Franco's death as a combined arms guard regiment.
+Under Francisco Franco, by Decree of February 4, 1949, the Military House of the Generalissimo was reorganized and on the basis of the republican formations the Regiment of the Guards of His Excellency the Head of State (Regimiento de la Guardia de Su Excelencia el Jefe del Estado), later on the Guards Regiment of HE the Generalissimo (Regimiento de la Guardia de S.E. el Generalísimo), was activated, which included a mounted squadron (the Guardia Mora) which was first raised from surplus personnel of the Regulares.
+After several reorganizations, the unit would last until Franco's death as a combined arms guards regiment.

-Upon Franco’s death & the ascension of King Juan Carlos I as the head of state and commander in chief of the armed forces, the guard regiment was integrated into the new army under the king & formed the basis of what is now the modern day Guardia Real - the "Royal Guards Regiment" (Regimento de la Guardia Real), which is responsible to the king thru the Ministry of Defense.
+Upon Franco's death and the ascension of King Juan Carlos I as the head of state and commander-in-chief of the armed forces, the guards regiment was integrated into the new army under the king, forming the basis of what is now the modern day Guardia Real - the Royal Guards Regiment (Regimento de la Guardia Real), which is responsible to the king through the Ministry of Defense.
 In the 1980s it grew into a three-battalion regiment.
-Today it is a four battalion unit that serves as the protocol and security service of the Spanish Royal Family.
+Today it is a four-battalion unit that serves as the protocol and security service of the Spanish royal family.

+Modern Day

+In 2002, a section from the Royal Guards Land Army Company deployed to Kosovo as part of peacekeeping efforts there.

+The following year, a platoon from the Royal Guards Air & Space Force Company and a platoon from the Naval Infantry Marine Company of the Royal Guards also joined the peacekeeping efforts in Kosovo and was stationed there throughout the year.

+In 2005, a section from the Land Army Company of the Royal Guards deployed again to Kosovo.

+In 2006, a platoon from the Royal Guards Air & Space Force Company deployed to Afghanistan.

+In 2007, a mixed section (made up of members from all the branches) of the Royal Guards deployed again to Kosovo.